Experienced Lawyers in North Carolina

 Darren A. McDonough is a partner with Ivey, McClellan, Gatton & Siegmund, LLP.
 Darren represents clients in both state and federal court and has litigated cases at all trial levels and in the appellate courts of North Carolina.
 Darren has handled complex matters for companies and individuals involving contract claims, restrictive covenants, zoning and boundary disputes, negligence, fraud, unfair and deceptive trade practices, incompetency and guardianships.

 Aaron B. Wellman is an associate attorney at Ivey, McClellan, Gatton & Siegmund, L.L.P. who practices criminal defense.
 Since beginning with the Guilford County Public Defender’s office in 2007, Aaron has represented hundreds of clients facing criminal charges in the Triad.
 Aaron is a fixture in courthouses in Greensboro, High Point, and surrounding counties, tirelessly advocating for Defendants charged with anything from traffic offenses and DWIs to felonies such as violent assaults, robberies, and drug trafficking.
 Aaron has litigated cases in North Carolina District and Superior Courts, as well as the U.S. Middle District of North Carolina and the U.S. Fourth Circuit Court of Appeals.
 Aaron is an active member and former president of the Greensboro Criminal Defense Lawyers Association.
-Aaron stands ready to lend his skills in the courtroom to ensure that his clients receive top representation no matter the charge.
+Aaron stands ready to lend his skills in the courtroom to ensure that his clients receive quality representation no matter the charge.

 Charles M. Ivey IV